NFL Rumors: New England Patriots Could Seize Second Opportunity To Trade For Odell Beckham Jr.

-The New England Patriots missed out on the first chance to snag Odell Beckham Jr. last offseason, but may not let the opportunity pass again.
+The New England Patriots missed out on the first chance to snag Odell Beckham Jr. last offseason, but are trying not to let the opportunity pass again.

 With the Patriots in need of addressing its depleted wide receiver corps this offseason, the rumors of a second run at Beckham are picking up steam.
 As Sports Illustrated reported, the Patriots could have a “major opportunity” this offseason to deal for Beckham despite losing out to the Cleveland Browns earlier in the year.
 The report cited NFL insider Incarcerated Bob of IBN Sports Wrap, who noted that Beckham is already looking for a way off of a disappointing Browns team, and the team’s front office may be willing to grant his request.